 Within a week after the Event - we will update you with the results of the Curb Your Power Event and confirm whether you successfully hit your Curb Target.

-If you achieve your Curb Target, you will receive a $10 saving to be applied to your Powershop electricity account.
-You will also go in the running to win one of fifty $100 power savings.
+If you achieve your Curb Target, you will receive a $10 credit to be applied to your Powershop electricity account.

 AEMO will determine when power needs to be curbed and will reach out to us to call on registrants in Curb Your Power.
 An Event is most likely to happen when the grid is under strain or when demand is higher than supply – think consecutive hot days in summer when more people are blasting their air-con.